THE DOORS AT THE WINTERLAND BALLROOM: CONTEXT AND FIRST NIGHT

 in soul music (and more) who died tragically two weeks before this concert.

-replaced by Chuck Berry and Salvation (their self-titled album released in '67
+by Chuck Berry and Salvation (their self-titled album released in '67 is worth

 Morrison embedded his touching remembrance of Redding in the rhythm and structure of

-the name in the title duly modified to pay homage to Otis Redding: "Poor
+Howard".
+The name in the title was duly modified to pay homage to Otis

 Also extrapolated from the same Lead Belly composition,